Imitation Learning for Combinatorial Optimisation under Uncertainty: Imitation Learning: Models and Challenges

-Reinforcement learning agents improve their behaviour through repeated interaction with the environment, allowing them to account for the long-term consequences of actions and recover more effectively from mistakes.
-As a result, IRL methods, which rely on RL for policy optimisation, are generally less sensitive to covariate shift than behavioural cloning.
-However, IRL is computationally demanding, as it requires repeated interaction with the environment and alternates between reward estimation and policy learning.
-IRL is also sample inefficient and inherently ill posed, since multiple reward functions can explain the same expert behaviour, making unique recovery of the true reward difficult.
+Because policy optimisation in IRL is typically performed using RL, IRL methods naturally account for long-term consequences of actions and are therefore less sensitive to covariate shift than behavioural cloning.
+However, this robustness comes at a high computational cost.
+IRL is generally sample inefficient, requires repeated interaction with the environment, and alternates between reward estimation and policy optimisation.
+Moreover, IRL is inherently ill-posed, since multiple reward functions may induce the same expert behaviour, making the unique recovery of the true reward function impossible in general.

-Several classes of IRL methods have been proposed, differing mainly in how the objective function $\mathcal{J}$ is defined and optimised.
-Prominent approaches include maximum margin methods, which maximise the separation between expert and non-expert trajectories; maximum entropy IRL, which matches expert behaviour while encouraging stochasticity; Bayesian IRL, which infers a distribution over reward functions; and generative adversarial imitation learning (GAIL), which frames learning as a game between a policy and a discriminator.
-Comprehensive surveys of these methods are provided in \cite{zare2024survey} and \cite{zheng2022imitation}.
+A variety of IRL methods have been proposed, differing primarily in how the objective function $\mathcal{J}$ is defined and optimised.
+Notable approaches include maximum margin methods, which separate expert and non-expert trajectories; maximum entropy IRL, which matches expert behaviour while encouraging stochasticity; Bayesian IRL, which infers a distribution over reward functions; and generative adversarial imitation learning (GAIL), which frames imitation as an adversarial learning problem.

-IRL is particularly well-suited to settings where expert demonstrations are limited and accurate modelling of long-term behaviour is essential.
-A key advantage is that once the reward function is learned, policies can be re-optimised if system dynamics change, without requiring additional demonstrations.
-By contrast, behavioural cloning is more appropriate when expert data are abundant and cover the relevant state–action space, and when small deviations from expert behaviour do not lead to severe performance degradation.
+In practice, IRL is most suitable when expert demonstrations are limited and accurate modelling of long-term behaviour is essential.
+A key advantage is that once a reward function is learnt, policies can be re-optimised under changing system dynamics without additional demonstrations.
+By contrast, behavioural cloning is preferable when expert data are abundant and sufficiently cover the relevant state-action space, and when small deviations from expert behaviour do not lead to severe performance degradation.
+As the experts considered in this work is algorithmic rather than human, and the reward specification is not the primary challenge, IRL falls outside the scope of the proposed taxonomy; we refer the reader to \cite{zare2024survey} and \cite{zheng2022imitation} for comprehensive treatments.